PALM SUNDAY: Steadfast Journey

 Even as He journeyed toward Jerusalem, a contingency of sympathetic religious leaders intercepted Jesus’ company warning Him, “Get out and depart from here, for Herod wants to kill You” (Lk.
 13:31).
 Jesus calmly assured that Herod had no ability to affect His plans.
 He would continue toward Jerusalem undeterred.

 Contrary to the way events of Holy Week are generally portrayed, Jesus was not a victim of circumstances.
-Every event along the way—each miraculous healing—even His meeting with Zacchaeus in Jericho—factored into the timetable of the Lord’s momentous journey allowing Him to arrive on the outskirts of Jerusalem at precisely the predestined set time.
+Every event along the way—each miraculous healing—even His meeting with Zacchaeus in Jericho—factored into the timetable of the Lord’s momentous journey allowing Him to arrive on the outskirts of Jerusalem at precisely the preordained set time.

 Jesus approached Jerusalem not with fear or anxiety, but with steadfast purpose and unwavering resolve fully aware of how events would unfold.

-As Christians, we can be thankful that our Lord did not deviate from His preordained journey.
+As Christians, we can be thankful that our Lord did not deviate from His preordained mission.
 His arrival in Jerusalem at the set time was crucial to all that followed in fulfilling God’s redemptive purpose.

 Walk with me through Holy Week—from Palm Sunday through Resurrection Sunday and Easter Monday—as we examine the Scriptures surrounding our Lord’s steadfast journey to the events that forever changed the course of history!